utsab818/kluster/README.md

 version -> v1alpha1

 The directory will look like
-pkg/apis/utsab.dev/v1alpha1 --> inside with there should be types.gos
+pkg/apis/utsab.dev/v1alpha1 --> inside with there should be types.go

 create main.go in the outside directory